gardener/gardener/hack/api-reference/core.md

 <em>(Optional)</em>
 <p>SecretName is a name of a secret containing credentials for the stated domain and the
 provider.
-When not specified, the Gardener will use the cloud provider credentials referenced by the Shoot and try to find respective credentials there.
+When not specified, the Gardener will use the cloud provider credentials referenced by the Shoot and try to find respective credentials there (primary provider only).
 Specifying this field may override this behavior, i.e. forcing the Gardener to only look into the given secret.</p>
 </td>
 </tr>